vibhas77/blog/content/page/about.md

 Thus I would begin my introduction with some of the facts related to me.

-I wish to become an entrepreneur and start my own profitable, scalable business.
+I wish to become an entrepreneur and start my own profitable and scalable business.
 I am a harcore capitalist and read a lot of capitalist content.
 Something that comes naturally to me as a Baniya who are especially known for their knack of entrepreneurship in Indian Community.

 I like to read a lot.
 I shamelessly accept that I consume a lot of content both online and offline.
 I love reading books.
 I love watching interviews.
 I like listening to podcasts and good music.
 Thus I really consume a lot of information.
 I know for a fact that I consume a lot of content than what I produce.
 (Which in many ways is a good problem to have, all thanks to the Information Age in which we live.)